OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 Next, from your command-line, enter the following:

 ```
-chmod +x /root/rgb-led
+chmod +x /root/rgb-led.sh
 ```

-The command above will allow your script to be executed by entering `/root/rgb-led`.
+The command above will change the execution permissions of the file and allow your script to be executed by entering `/root/rgb-led.sh`.

+> Alternatively, the script can be run by entering `sh /root/rgb-led.sh`, note that this will work without changing the file's execution permissions.
+However, it's sometimes handy to be able to run a script by just typing the filename.

 #### Editing the `/etc/rc.local` File

-The `/etc/rc.local` file is a process that runs on startup.
+The `/etc/rc.local` file is a script that will be executed automatically by the system once the boot sequence is complete.

 **When your Omega boots, it will read commands from the `/etc/rc.local` file, and execute them.**